Last updated: June 15, 2026

 Medical Assistance and MinnesotaCare

 If your child has Medical Assistance, Child and Teen Checkups can help with preventive medical and dental visits through age 20.
+Our Medicaid guide can help you compare Medicaid and CHIP-style coverage in plain language.

 Child Care Assistance Program